Dalhousie-Autonomous-Sailboat-Team/I2C-Mock-Device/README.md

 1. Ensure **Cortex-Debug** and **STM32 VS Code Extension** are installed in VSCode.
 2. Ensure **STM32CubeCLT** is installed on your system and added to your PATH.
 3. Ensure **STM32CubeMX** is installed on your system.
-4. Ensure the **J-Link** drivers are installed on your system and added to your PATH.
-5. Open the project folder in VSCode.
+4. Open the project folder in VSCode.
-6. Run the `CMake: Configure` command from the command palette.
+5. Run the `CMake: Configure` command from the command palette.
-7. Run the `CMake: Build` command from the command palette.
+6. Run the `CMake: Build` command from the command palette.
-8. Connect your J-Link debugger to the board.
-9. Ensure the board is powered on.
+7. Ensure the board is powered on.
-10. Run the `CMake: Debug` command from the command palette to start a debug session.
+8. Run the `CMake: Debug` command from the command palette to start a debug session.

-## Debugging

-If you get errors relating to unknown commands, ensure that both STM32CubeCLT and J-Link are properly added to your PATH.

-If you get errors relating to the build system, make sure you have the STM32CubeCLT installed and added to your PATH.